GowthamK04/PlayListify/README.md

 #### 5. Implementing Addition of Songs To a Custom Playlist

-In the PlayListify app, functionality was built to allow users to add songs from the search results to their custom playlist.
+In the PlayListify app, functionality was built to allow users to add songs from the search results to their custom playlists.
 To implement this, a method was created that handles the addition of a selected song to the playlist when the user clicks the "add" button next to each track in the search results.

 This method, housed in the root component, was triggered by the user's interaction with the "add" button.
 Once clicked, the selected song was passed to the method, which then updated the playlist by adding the track to the playlist array.
 This updated playlist was then passed down to the relevant child components, ensuring that the added track was immediately reflected in the custom playlist displayed in the app.